Nachobear/KelseyRobertsIT2351_SQL/Assignment5/readme.md

 To achieve third normal form, each non-key column needs to depend only on the primary key.
 Our second normalized tables already meet that criteria, so no changes need to be made.

 Conclusion:

+I wrote out the tables on paper after each step of normalization.
+Then I spent a while creating my tables in the MySQL Model and EER diagram windows.
+I got very frustrated at one point because I initially created two databases on accident and I couldn't figure out how to delete the first one from the EER diagram window.
+Eventually I found out that it could be done from the MySQL Model window (exclusively it seems).
+After I finished designing the database, I went to forward engineer it into a script but it kept giving me a error, saying that I didn't have permission.
+I still couldn't resolve it after googling it, so I created the database again by typing it into a script, using the guitar database as a guide.
+I had to look up some syntax from the book, like declaring a composite primary key.
+At first it didn't work and I couldn't tell why.
+I copy pasted some of the code from the guitar database to a new script and renamed it testDB to experiment with code that I know worked originally.
+It taught me which pieces of the code were essential for it to work.
+It made me realize that I had all of the essential code in my assignment2 database, so I knew that it must be a syntax error.
+I blocked out lines of the data with comments and eventually I found the line where I had put in an extra piece of data on accident.
+After that the database worked just the way I had intended it to.
+Then I created an EER diagram using the assignment2 database script.